minvws/nl-covid19-notification-app-website/README.md

 # Projectstatus website COVID-19 notificatieapp

+# TEMPORARY CONTENT LOCK!!
+As of 17-6-2020 Edo Plantinga is merging this document with another spec document.
+Please do not make any pull requests on this doc until further notice (probably in a few days), as this will create version problems.
+Ping Edo via Slack for a status update.

 ## About
 This site is intended as a project website of the notification-app by the Ministry of Healt team.
 It evolved from a status dashboard idea to something similar to the project website.